Brendon-Mendicino/appunti/webapp2/appunti_webapp2.md

 We can integrate systems at different levels:

 - **Data Level**: transfer data from database to database
-- **Application Login Level**: exchanging informations via API calls
+- **Application Login Level**: exchanging information via API calls
-- **Presentation Level**: a user interface that collects information from differt data sources and displays them in a choherent way.
+- **Presentation Level**: a user interface that collects information from different data sources and displays them in a coherent way.

 Access level: